ggmalimpensa/ggmalimpensa/README.md

 Java :coffee: and Python :snake: are my mainly programming languages.

-I'm currently working on LuizaLabs as Squad Lead.
+I'm currently working for Arquivei as Team Lead.

 ___